xbmc/repo-skins/skin.copacetic/README.md

 ### Changelog
 ---
+**1.1.27**
+- Fixed filename case mismatch causing some OSD buttons not to show on Linux-based devices https://github.com/realcopacetic/skin.copacetic/issues/128
+- Fixed background slideshow timer stuck on 10 seconds regardless of what was set in skin settings https://github.com/realcopacetic/skin.copacetic/issues/136
+- Added a limit of 40 to the container that fetches artwork for home screen menu items when global slideshows or custom playlists not set.
+Hope is that this will speed up how long it takes to fetch artwork https://forum.kodi.tv/showthread.php?tid=376861&pid=3190882#pid3190882
+- Effects sped up slightly (effects slow down reduced from 0.8 to 0.7)

+**1.1.26**
+- Added fix to prevent multiple volume bars showing when audio is muted and scrolling through home screen widgets
+- Cleaned up Now_Playing expressions
+- Added Now_Playing for current set using window property from script.copacetic.helper added in 1.0.13 https://github.com/realcopacetic/skin.copacetic/issues/132

 **1.1.25**
 - Fixed label to show on homescreen screensaver when no clearlogo present
 - Added option to make artwork label presistent all the time on all background screens.